andrewmunsell/revel/manual/results.md

 If `results.pretty=true` in `app.conf`, serialization will be done using `MarshalIndent` instead, to produce nicely indented output for human consumption.

+To generate a JsonP result, RenderJsonP may be called.
+The RenderJsonP call takes two arguments-- a string, representing the callback function name, and any other Go type, which will be serialized similarly to RenderJson.

 ## Redirect